 Since the appearance of dark pores might be because of your shaving technique, the first thing to do is to make sure that you are properly shaving your legs (more on that below).

 - Shower in warm (not hot) water to soften the hair on your legs.
 Hot water is very drying, so be sure not to crank the dial on your shower too high.

 - Use a razor that provides a closer shave without forcing the hair to snap back and cause ingrown hairs.
 We recommend the Billie razors ($9) or the Oui Shave razors ($67).

-- Make sure that your razor blades are sharp.
-Dull blades drag against the skin and increase the chance of the hair curling back into the skin, causing razor bumps or ingrown hairs.
+- Make sure your razor blades are sharp.
+Dull blades drag against the skin and increase the chance of the hair curling back into it, causing razor bumps or ingrown hairs.

 - Apply an aloe-based or moisturizing shaving cream or gel, like Billie's The Shave Cream ($8).
 Next, gently shave in the direction of hair growth (NOT against the grain).
 Avoid passing over the same area too many times, which will irritate the skin.
 Also, be careful not to stretch your skin tight while shaving.

 - Pat your skin dry—rubbing can irritate your skin.